 The Ontario Energy Board will hold a public hearing

 The Ontario Energy Board (OEB) will hold a public hearing to consider the application filed by EPCOR.
-During the hearing, which could be an oral or written hearing, we will question EPCOR on the request for a rate increase.
-We will also hear questions and arguments from individuals that have registered to participate (called intervenors) in the OEB’s hearing.
+During the hearing, which could be an oral or written hearing, they will question EPCOR on the request for a rate increase.
+They will also hear questions and arguments from individuals that have registered to participate (called intervenors) in the OEB’s hearing.

 The OEB is an independent and impartial public agency.
-We make decisions that serve the public interest.
-Our goal is to promote a financially viable and efficient energy sector that provides you with reliable energy services at a reasonable cost.
+They make decisions that serve the public interest.
+Their goal is to promote a financially viable and efficient energy sector that provides you with reliable energy services at a reasonable cost.